datawithgladys/skin_lesion_diagnosis_classification/README.md

 - 4a - Lesion Modelling and Evaluation
 - 4b - Diagnosis Modelling and Evaluation with Conclusion

+#### Special Note
+Due to computational limitations, I ran notebooks 3a, 3b, 4a and 4b on AWS 'g4dn.4xlarge' EC2 instance with Ubuntu's Deep Learning AMI.

 ## Overview of Data
 <b>Main Data Sources:</b><br>